lbnl-cybersecurity/secpriv-hugo-source/content/project/nsf-trustedci.md

 +++
-title = "Trusted CI, the National Science Foundation Cybersecurity of Excellence" date = 2023-04-28 draft = false profile = false show_date = false
+title = "Trusted CI, the National Science Foundation Cybersecurity of Excellence" date = 2024-09-11 draft = false profile = false show_date = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["scientific computing","software assurance","cyber-physical systems","secure systems","maritime"]
+tags = ["research cyberinfrastructure","software assurance","cyber-physical systems","secure systems","maritime"]

 # Project summary to display on homepage.
 summary = "The mission of Trusted CI is to improve the cybersecurity of NSF computational science and engineering projects, while allowing those projects to focus on their science endeavors.
-The PI of Trusted CI at University of Illinois, Urbana-Champaign is Jim Basney.
-LBNL's role in Trusted CI is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."
+[Sean Peisert](https://www.cs.ucdavis.edu/~peisert/) is the Director- and PI-Designate of Trusted CI."

 # Optional image to display on homepage.
 image_preview = ""